getsentry/sentry-dotnet/README.md

 These levels can be configured so that the level you define tracks breadcrumbs or sends events or completely disable it.

-**That means that log mesages logged by you or the framework, related to the failed transaction, will be added to the event!**
+**That means that log messages logged by you or the framework, related to the failed transaction, will be added to the event!**

 ## DSN